yehoudaB/staking-wallet/README.md

-# Using multi-sig-wallet-v2 Project
+# Using staking-wallet

-This guide provides step-by-step instructions on how to use the multi-sig-wallet-v2 project. multi-sig-wallet-v2 is a decentralized web application that allows you to interact with the Ethereum blockchain.
+This guide provides step-by-step instructions on how to use the staking-wallet project. staking-wallet is a decentralized web application that allows you to interact with the Ethereum blockchain.
 Follow the steps below to get started:

 ## Prerequisites

-Before using multi-sig-wallet-v2, make sure you have the following prerequisites installed:
+Before using staking-wallet, make sure you have the following prerequisites installed:

 - Git: To clone the project.
 - Node.js: To run the necessary commands and scripts.